Saint-Joseph Gadji-Celi

 Saint-Joseph Gadji-Celi (born 1 May 1961) is an Ivorian former professional footballer who played as a midfielder.

 Career

 Born in Abidjan, Gadji-Celi played for Stella Club d'Adjamé, ASEC Mimosas and FC Sète 34.

-He was a member of the Ivorian national team between 1984 and 1992, serving as captain of the national team, including at the 1992 African Cup of Nations, which Ivory Coast won.
+He was a member of the Ivory Coast national team between 1984 and 1992, serving as captain of the national team, including at the 1992 African Cup of Nations, which Ivory Coast won.

 Personal life

 His nephew is fellow footballer Junior Tallo.